 “Trashing the System: Social Movement, Intersectional Rhetoric, and Collective Agency in the Young Lords Organization’s Garbage Offensive.”
 Quarterly Journal of Speech 92, no. 2 (2006): 174-201. doi:10.1080/00335630600816920.

 In the shorter term, I am working on two projects that I intend to complete within the next two-to-three years.
 Initially, “Imagining Latinidades: Articulations of National Belonging” is a Sawyer Seminar on the Comparative Study of Cultures funded by a $225,000 grant from The Andrew W. Mellon Foundation.
-Over the course of the 2019/2020 academic year, the award will support a series of events—including over 20 lectures by renowned visiting scholars and artists, a film series, and public art performances that engage with questions of national identity, national belonging, intersectional identities (related to race/ethnicity, gender, sexuality, class, etc.), and Latina/o/x peoples.
+From 2019-2020, the award supported a series of events—including over 20 lectures by renowned visiting scholars and artists, a film series, and public art performances that engage with questions of national identity, national belonging, intersectional identities (related to race/ethnicity, gender, sexuality, class, etc.), and Latina/o/x peoples.
 “Imagining Latinidades” draws from critical approaches in the humanities and social sciences to address how peoples of Latin American and Caribbean descent see themselves and are seen by others in the United States.
 “Latinidades” is a panethnic label meant to get at the heterogeneous ways in which Latino-ness/Latina-ness/Latinx-ness is crafted both from within Latina/o/x communities and from without.
-As such, the Seminar will move across different geographies and histories to explore how Latina/o/x communities consistently and continuously disrupt and are disrupted by dominant and dominating articulations of nation, nationhood, and belonging.
-The Seminar will also proceed through a set of questions related to civic and social identities, migration, representation, and constructions of U.S. Latinidades, while still remaining cognizant of ever-shifting hemispheric ties across the Americas.
+As such, the Seminar moved across different geographies and histories to explore how Latina/o/x communities consistently and continuously disrupt and are disrupted by dominant and dominating articulations of nation, nationhood, and belonging.
+The Seminar also proceeded through a set of questions related to civic and social identities, migration, representation, and constructions of U.S. Latinidades, while still remaining cognizant of ever-shifting hemispheric ties across the Americas.
 Given the recent jolting shifts in discourse, public policy, and persistent everyday lived effects of coloniality, the place of Latina/o/x peoples in the United States has never been more uncertain.
 Thus, the Seminar’s interest in how articulations of national belonging (particularly those that exclude Latina/o/x folks) puncture the social fabric of the United States, underscores a productive tension that resists historical amnesia while imagining and creating alternative practices of identification.
 For this project, I serve as PI and Co-Director.
-Currently, my Co-Directors and I are planning an edited volume of a selection of the lectures, which we plan to compile after the 2019-2020 academic year is complete.
+Currently, my Co-Directors and I are planning an edited volume of a selection of the lectures.

 Additionally, I am working on a book monograph about Puerto Rican assertions of life within contexts marked by social death.
 Tentatively titled Struggling to Live Amidst Social Death: Disrupting the Zone of Nonbeing, this project examines key moments of struggle through which Puerto Ricans enact fugitive, ephemeral moments of life against all odds.
-Bookended by a theoretically nuanced introduction and a speculative conclusion, the body chapters examine four key moments on the island and in the mainland.
+Bookended by a theoretically nuanced introduction and a speculative conclusion, the body chapters examine three key moments on the island and in the mainland.
 Chapter one, “Crying Desperation: El Grito de Lares and the Pre-Rhetoric of the Cry/Grito,” engages the 1868 revolt against Spain in Lares, Puerto Rico, in order to theorize the discursive functionality of the cry/grito as a means of disrupting what Franz Fanon calls the “zone of nonbeing.”
 Chapter two, “Delinking Citizenship: The Puerto Rican House of Delegates’ 1914 Letter to Congress,” examines the form and content of the House of Delegates’ letter rejecting US citizenship in order to discern the ways in which a subjugated people might engage questions of “citizenship” in a manner delinked from modernity/coloniality.
 Chapter three, “Playing to Live: Music, Theater, and Poetry in the New York Young Lords’ Church Offensive,” interrogates the performative dimensions of playful struggle that sustain the Young Lords and their followers during their occupation of an East Harlem church in 1969.
-Chapter four, “Ride or Die: Sculpture as Social Intervention in the Work of Miguel Luciano,” looks at the artwork of a Nuyorican artist and the ways in which he elevates quotidian objects and icons to rupture artistic and community spaces.
 This is a project that has existed in fragmented form until recently, and I intend to finish it over the next couple of years.